terencehonles/mailman/README.txt

     friendly to most web browsers and network connections.

     You will need root access on the machine hosting your Mailman installation in order to complete some of the configuration steps.
-See the INSTALL file for details.
+See the INSTALL.txt file for details.

     Mailman's web and email user interface should be compatible with just